San Mateo Podiatry Group

 Podiatric Foot and Ankle Surgeons specialize from day-one and limit their practices to foot and ankle surgery.
 The entire course of their surgical training focuses on the impact of systemic disease and medical specialty rotations on the foot and ankle.
 Research also shows that Podiatric Foot and Ankle Surgeons generally perform a higher volume of foot and ankle surgery training, and for longer periods of time, generally three years, with one or two additional years of fellowship.

 Orthopedic Foot and Ankle Surgeons begin their training as general orthopedic surgeons, with generalized exposure to other orthopedic sub-specialties; Research has shown that rarely is there an emphasis on the foot and ankle during this time.
-After completing general orthopedic residency, an orthopedist may select to perform an additional period of fellowship training in foot and ankle.
-This is the point at which an orthopedist will learn detailed complexities of foot and ankle surgery, generally lasting only six months to one year.

 Recent research shows that the average orthopedic surgeon completes on average 200 cases in foot and ankle surgery over the course of their residency training.
 (1)